 t Toreador

 The Toreador have always been a prominent clan in tournaments.
-Anson Guns has long been successful, but the newly arrived V5 vampires put together strong political builds.
-Moreover, they are used in numbers in the Weenie AUS archetype.
+Anson Guns has long been successful, but the newly arrived V5 vampires put together strong political builds like the Endless Dance.
+They are also used in numbers in the Weenie AUS archetype.

 Rafael de Corazon